Mariana mud volcanoes: Reactions

-Pore Fluid Chemistry
+Pore fluid chemistry

 Pore fluid from the serpentinite mud volcanoes is water that contains a significant amount of dissolved H2, CH4, C2H6 gases (volatiles).
 Trends in the H2 and CH4 concentrations within the pore fluids indicate that H2 production is driven by the serpentinization process, followed by abiotic (Fischer-Tropsch Type) CH4 production.
 Compared to seawater, the pore fluids from these serpentinite mud volcanoes have lower Cl, Ca, Mg, Sr, Li, and Si concentrations but higher pH, alkalinity, K, Na, Rb, Cs, and Ba content.
 The mud volcanoes closest to the trench (i.e., Yinazoa and Fantangisna) have elevated concentrations of Ca and Sr and low concentrations of K, Na, Cl, SO4, and B in their pore fluid.
 In contrast, the pore fluids of mud volcanoes furthest from the trench (i.e., Asut Tesoru, Conical, and South Chamorro) have high pH values (up to 12.4), depleted concentrations of Ca and Sr, and elevated concentrations of K, Na, Cl, SO4, and B. The fluid chemistry of Yinazao and Fantangisna are controlled by shallow subduction processes like diagenesis and opal dehydration, whereas the fluid chemistry of the Asut Tesoru is controlled by deeper subduction processes like decarbonation and clay mineral decomposition.